A* Search Algorithm in JavaScript

 The point of this file is to build the graph, call the search function, and animate the results after the search has returned.
 It also has an option to show the debugging information created by the search algorithm.
 I won’t get too into the code here, since it distracts from the search algorithm.

 Please take a look at it, be aware that there are some improvements I would make if I was to rewrite this today.
-First, I would like to convert it to a jQuery plugin.
-Also, it modifies the Array.prototype to add on specific methods (findGraphNode and removeGraphNode) for search algorithms, which may not be ideal for bigger projects.
-For this little page, I’m not too worried about it, but if I do get around to adding in more algorithms, I will probably improve this code.
+There are some performance issues that could be addressed, and It modifies the Array.prototype to add on specific methods (findGraphNode and removeGraphNode) for search algorithms, which may not be ideal for bigger projects.
+For this little page, I'm not too worried about it, but if I do get around to adding in more algorithms, I will probably improve this code.

 astar.js